-4.1 Letting contracts
+6.1 Letting contracts

-The letting of all contracts shall comply with any UK legislation.
+The letting of all contracts shall comply with any UK legislation and/or any overriding requirement of the European Union.

 Financial provision must exist within the approved budgets; if it does not, a report should be submitted to the Strategic Enabler - Finance and Resources for them to consider the issue.

 Spending Officers shall ensure that a purchase order is raised for the provision of all goods, services or works.